rishi-koul/Facial-Expression-Detection/README.md

 * The model is created and trained in `Google Colab` notebook under the `backend` folder
 * The model is used along with OpenCV in`Jupyter notebook` under the `frontend` folder.

+---

+## Requirements

+* Must install OpenCV
+* **Important:** In order to use the pre-trained model, version of tensorflow must be same in google-colab and jupyter notebook(or any order editor used)
+* Use